SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/custom-database/extra-tables.md

 ## Conventions

 > [!CAUTION]
 > Choose your database table and field names carefully.
+They cannot be changed later!
+>
-They cannot be changed later!<br>A logical name is best because it makes it easier to see what the database contains.
+> A logical name is best because it makes it easier to see what the database contains.

 The prefixes ensure that what you create don't conflict with future SuperOffice table and field names.
 However, it doesn't guarantee a lack of naming conflicts between different 3rd parties.